NeuroTechX/ntx_slack_archive/introductions.md

  >Hi everyone, I joined couple of days ago.
 I am Lazar and I am doing a PhD program in biomedical engineering at the University of Toronto.
 My focus are brain-computer interfaces and functional electrical stimulation therapy and I conduct my research at the Toronto Rehabilitation Institute.
 I am glad to be a part of this community and I am looking forward to share experiences with other neural-technology enthusiasts.

+4/18/2017 10:40 PM

+ **bryan_j** :

+ >Welcome lazarjov!
+Join your local community at the _toronto channel - if you have not done so already!
+Looking forward to meeting you!